-- · Details of the accounts and significant breakdowns. - · Details of the information systems affecting the sub-processes. - · Details of the procedures and internal regulations approved by Management, regulating these sub-processes. - · Details of the organisational structures. - Description of each of the sub-processes associated with each process. - · Flow charts of each of these sub-processes.
+- · Details of the accounts and significant breakdowns. - · Details of the information systems affecting the sub-processes. - · Details of the procedures and internal regulations approved by Management, regulating these sub-processes. - · Details of the organisational structures. - · Description of each of the sub-processes associated with each process. - · Flow charts of each of these sub-processes.

-• Description of the significant risks of financial information (including those related to risk of fraud), as well as others (operational and/or compliance) associated with the different sub-processes and control objectives.
+· Description of the significant risks of financial information (including those related to risk of fraud), as well as others (operational and/or compliance) associated with the different sub-processes and control objectives.

-· Detailed description of the key and non-key controls that mitigate each of the risks identified.

-• Result of the evaluation of the design of internal control carried out by the Group ICFR, identifying the opportunities for improvement and defining the action plans, those responsible and the deadline for their implementation, as well as the priority (high, medium, low) based on the size and relative importance of the risk detected.
+Detailed description of the key and non-key controls that mitigate each of the risks identified.
+Result of the evaluation of the design of internal control carried out by the Group ICFR, identifying the opportunities for improvement and defining the action plans, those responsible and the deadline for their implementation.